-An autographed test pressing of Sketches Of Brunswick East sold on ebay for AU $2,950.00 tonight with all proceeds going to an unspecified charity.
+An autographed test pressing of Sketches Of Brunswick East auctioned by the band sold on ebay for AU $2,950.00 tonight with all proceeds going to an unspecified charity.
 Since the auction ended the album was surprise digitally released and is streaming now on numerous services including Bandcamp and Spotify.
-Pre-orders for a limited edition of 1000 copies world-wide (printed on 200 gram white vinyl with ultra-deluxe embossed cover) are now available at flightlessrecords.com to ship September 25th.
-A pre-order for a black vinyl edition is also available now at Stones Throw, shipping October 13th.
+Pre-orders for a 1000 copies world-wide limited edition (printed on 200 gram white vinyl with ultra-deluxe embossed cover) are now available at flightlessrecords.com to ship September 25th.
+A pre-order for a black vinyl edition is available now at Stones Throw, shipping October 13th.
 US fans can order black vinyl, a yellow cassette edition, CDs, mp3, and FLAC at ATO.

 Last November King Gizzard teased that they would release five studio albums in 2017.
 With two already out and a third done and ready for release, they just might.